 - The number of children’s cases open to Cafcass at any point in time has also increased over time.
-At the end of March 2022, there were 35,429 open active children’s cases compared to 26,497 in March 2018, an increase of 33.7%.
-Most of this increase has been the result of the pandemic and is due to the reduction in final hearings and cases closing as the work in the family courts has slowed down during Covid-19.
+At the end of March 2023, there were 32,904 open children’s cases compared to 26,497 in March 2018, an increase of 24%.
+Most of this increase has been the result of the Covid-19 pandemic and is due to the reduction in final hearings and cases closing as the work in the family courts slowed down during Covid-19.

 - The considerable pressure on the family courts means children and families are in proceedings for longer, and this has become particularly acute since the Covid-19 pandemic.
 We produce quarterly data for the length of time we work with children and families in public law Section 31 proceedings.
-The average length of time we worked with families in public law s31 applications increased from 30 weeks (Q4 2017/18) to 44 weeks (Q4 2020/21) and currently stands at 45 weeks (Q2 2022/23).
+The average length of time we worked with families in public law s31 applications increased from 30 weeks (Q4 2017/18) to 44 weeks (Q1 2023/24).

 Cafcass private law and public law demand statistics are published on the tenth working day of each month.
 If you have any queries about the statistics, please contact us via our website form.

-For the year-to-date, there has been an increase of 162 S31 care applications, which is 1.8% more applications compared to the same period in 2021/22, and an additional 648 children.
-On average, Cafcass has received 1,003 new care applications per month, involving an average of 1,647 children.
+There has been a decrease of 467 S31 care applications compared to the same period last year (-6.6%) and represents a decrease of 627 children on total applications received during the financial year.
+On average, Cafcass has received 940 new care applications per month, involving an average of 1,553 children.